exa303/lfcs/dns_caching.md

 ## Debugging systemd-resolved

+`systemd-resolved --statistics ` - shows state of the cache.

 Discovering exactly how your system is making DNS queries after you have made these changes can be difficult.
 The most effective way method of observing what is happening is to put systemd-resolved into debugging mode and watch the log file.